MetaMask/core/docs/writing-controllers.md

 };
 ```

-## Use standard naming for event types
+## Use standard naming scheme for event types

 Types for messenger events should follow this naming: